jpgmv1998/reproducible_paper_template/README.md

 - `.gitignore`, a text file that tells Git which files/folders should be ignored, not included in the version control system.
 In this template we want to ignore data files from the raw2clean and projectSpecific folders, the main reason for that is to avoid exceeding GitHub size limits see more [here](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/what-is-my-disk-quota).

-- `LICENSE`, a file to allow others to reproduce, distribute or create derivatives works using this project.
+- `LICENSE`, a file to allow others to reproduce, distribute, or create derivatives works using this project.

 - `README.md` this file, a general overview of the project in markdown format.